DataDog/documentation/content/monitors/downtimes.md

 If a monitor transitions states during downtime (such as from `OK` to `ALERT`, `WARNING`, or `NO DATA`) and remains in that state once a scheduled downtime expires, it will **NOT** trigger a notification.
 **However it WILL trigger a recovery event once data returns for that scope or the monitor returns to an `OK` state.**

-This may seem unintuitive, but it is the expected behavior today, and it has been made this way to protect from potentially spammy `NO DATA` state alerts when using the *Autoresolve* feature.
-If in these circumstances you would prefer that the monitor triggers a `NO DATA` state event at the time that the silencing expires, there is a feature you can have enabled for your account to enable that behavior.
-[Reach out to our support team][5] to request it.
+This behavour is designed to prevent spammy `NO DATA` state alerts when using the *Autoresolve* feature.
+If you would prefer that the monitor triggers a `NO DATA` state event at the time that the silencing expires, thisis  a feature that can be enabled for your account; [reach out to our support team][5] to request it.
 This will only affect instances when a monitor exits a downtime period in a `NO DATA` state.

 ## Manage Downtime